jobsort/jobsort/leetcode/sum-of-left-leaves.md

----
-name: "Sum of Left Leaves"
-title: "LeetCode Sum of Left Leaves Solution"
-description: "Solution for the sum of left leaves problem from LeetCode."
-published: "2021-07-25 PDT"
-modified: "2021-07-25 PDT"
----

 # Sum of Left Leaves Problem & Solution

 Given the `root` of a binary tree, return the sum of all left leaves.